 - Transfer the mixture back to the saucepan and stir constantly over medium heat until it thickens and leaves a path in the back of the spoon.
 Be careful not to burn the bottom.

-- Remove from heat, add salt and vanilla and let cool.
-Cover and refrigerate.
-It keeps for 5 days refrigerated.
+- Remove from heat, add salt and vanilla and mix.

 For the cream cheese frosting:

-- In a large bowl, mix butter and cream cheese.
+- In a large bowl, mix butter, cream cheese, lemon juice, and zest.
 Beat until very smooth.

 - Add 1 cup sugar and beat well.
-Keep adding confectioners' sugar, ½ cup at a time until the frosting is thick enough to spread.
-Refrigerate for 1 hour.
+Keep adding confectioners' sugar, ½ cup at a time, until the frosting is thick enough to pipe.

 To assemble cupcakes:

-- With a small spoon or melon ball scoop, take out a piece of cake the size of a small walnut.
+- With a small spoon or melon ball scoop, take out a piece of cake from the center of the cupcake.
 Discard.

 - Pipe or spoon some of the cold lemon curd, filling the hole completely.

-- Using a piping bag with a wide, plain tip, pipe the frosting on top of the cupcakes.
+- Using a piping bag with a wide, star or plain tip, pipe the frosting on top of the cupcakes.

 Notes